HalfOfTwoBiscuits/painter/README.md

 If you get stuck, you can:
 - undo by pressing backspace
 - press escape or control

 By pressing escape or control, you can choose to start again, or paint a different floor instead.

-#### The level editor
+### The level editor
 You can also make your own floors to paint!
 In the level editor, you left-click to paint a cell, and right-click to set the starting position.
 Your floors will be grouped into a floorpack.
 If you'd like everyone to play your floorpack, consider making a pull request with the corresponding file from your resources/floors directory.

 ### To try the game...
+- You can visit [https://halfoftwobiscuits.github.io/painter/].
+This doesn't include the level editor yet.
-- On Windows, you can download the executable version from the 'releases' area on the right of the page.
+- On Windows, you can download an executable version from the 'releases' area on the right of the page.
 - On any platform, you can clone this repository, and execute run_game.py, run_editor.py, or run_game_or_editor.py with Python.

 #### Ideas for future development...
 - On starting a level, display which number it is and how many are left to go.

+- Make both the game and editor controllable with either the mouse or keyboard.

+- Allow using the editor in the web build, and downloading level files.

 - Add a 'Test' shortcut in the editor to help you test levels as you create them.
+  - Done on the editor-QoL branch.

+- Add an indicator that tells you whether the level is possible or not.
+  - Done on the editor-QoL branch.

 - Aesthetic options when creating levels:
   - Add the ability to change the colour of the paint.